 Electrically power assisted bicycles are bicycles equipped with a motor and battery that supply power to assist the rider's pedaling.
 The Yamaha PAS released in 1993 was the first electrically power assisted bicycle in the world.
-Yamaha PAS bicycles are not only easy-to-use and convenient, they also effectively eliminate the major drawbacks of conventional bicycles (difficulty in riding uphill, against the wind, or when carrying cargo), making them accessible to virtually everyone.
-Electrically power assisted bicycles are gaining popularity as a new category of commuter vehicle for people of all ages, facilitating various forms of personal transportation-commuting to and from work or school, taking children to kindergarten and back home, and even for making work rounds in the city.
+Yamaha PAS bicycles are not only easy-touse and convenient, they also effectively eliminate the major drawbacks of conventional bicycles (difficulty in riding uphill, against the wind, or when carrying cargo), making them accessible to virtually everyone.
+Electrically power assisted bicycles are gaining popularity as a new category of commuter vehicle for people of all ages, facilitating various forms of personal transportation-commuting to and from work or school, taking children to kindergarten and back home, and even for running errands in the city.

-The "PAS" product name is the acronym of "Power Assist System."
+The "PAS" product name is the acronym for "Power Assist System."

 In the 1980s, a new consciousness emerged around global environmental problems such as energy conservation and societal challenges such as Japan's aging population and low birthrate.
 This spurred Yamaha Motor's efforts to develop a new vehicle that transcended the boundaries set by conventional product categories.
-Deploying a new development concept that focused on providing a "people-friendly, environmentally friendly vehicle that puts human perceptions first," Yamaha Motor launched in 1993 the world's first electrically power assisted bicycle.
+Deploying a new development concept that focused on providing a "peoplefriendly, environmentally friendly vehicle that puts human perceptions first," Yamaha Motor launched in 1993 the world's first electrically power assisted bicycle.
 Since then, the Company has pioneered the market through technological improvements and by driving demand; by the end of 2008, Yamaha Motor had sold over one million units.
+For 2015, our main models feature next-generation drive units that were developed based on the new GREEN CORE conceptcreating units that are compact, lightweight and highly functional, and offer an enjoyable drive while being environmentally friendly.
 In addition, control technologies developed in this field are being applied to other Yamaha products in the electric wheelchair and electric motorcycle segments.

 Since releasing the first Yamaha PAS in 1993, Yamaha Motor has continued to make various advances and additions to its lineup without altering the original concept.
-In 2013, Yamaha Motor celebrated its 20th anniversary since the first PAS model was developed and marketed as the world's first electrically power assisted bicycle.
-During these 20 years, as the number of users has increased along with a growing awareness of health and environmental issues, changes in the transportation environment and rising gasoline prices, the needs for electrically power assisted bicycles have diversified and the market has expanded.
+Over the 20 years since the first PAS model was developed and marketed as the world's first electrically power assisted bicycle, a number of developments have taken place, including an increase in the number of users, a growing awareness of health and environmental issues, changes in the transportation environment, rising gasoline prices, diversification in the needs for electrically power assisted bicycles, and market expansion.